-Traffic in Indonesia is chaotic, and driving can be daunting for even the most experienced of city drivers.
+Traffic in Indonesia, especially in major cities like Jakarta and Bali, is chaotic, and driving can be a unique experience for expats – and even the most experienced city drivers.
 Luckily, private drivers are affordable and are a popular option among expats in Indonesia.
-There is also a relatively good public transport system in Indonesia and taxis are readily available in larger cities.
+Indonesia also has a relatively good public transport system, and taxis are readily available in larger cities.

 Public transport in Indonesia